Biological Anthropology at Binghamton University

-Biological anthropology, sometimes called physical anthropology, is a major subfield of anthropology that has close academic and research ties with the social sciences, the natural sciences, and the medical sciences.
-It is generally the case that biological anthropologists view humans three dimensionally in their biological, ecological and cultural dimensions, and biological anthropology may be viewed as an integrative, biocultural science.
-In addition to the theoretical perspective that humans should be studied within a biocultural framework, much of the theory in biological anthropology is based on evolutionary concepts.
-The subdivisions of biological anthropology are numerous but include the basic fields of paleoanthropology, skeletal biology, forensic anthropology, primatology, human genetics, human population biology, and biomedical anthropology.
+Biological anthropology (or physical anthropology) is the subfield of anthropology concerned with human biology.
+We study the full depth of human evolutionary history and the full breadth of modern human biological variation.
+Of course, as cultural evolution is one of the hallmarks of human history, lines between “biological,” “behavioral,” and “cultural” variation in humans are often obscure.
+Biological anthropologists view humans three-dimensionally in their biological, ecological, and cultural dimensions, and biological anthropology may be viewed as an integrative, biocultural science.
+The subdivisions of biological anthropology are numerous but include the basic fields of paleoanthropology, skeletal biology, forensic anthropology, bioarchaeology, primatology, human genetics, human population biology, and biomedical anthropology.